Overall winner

 Brightwheel fits larger private-pay programs where parent experience is a differentiator and budget covers enrollment-tiered pricing.
 Playground fits smaller programs that want predictable per-child pricing and a simpler interface.

 If your program holds a state license and bills any subsidy agencies, both platforms leave the hardest administrative work to you.
-PebbleDesk is built for that compliance workflow — ratio tracking, audit-ready attendance records, and subsidy reconciliation — at $20/month for in-home daycares or $50/month flat for licensed centers up to 75 children.
+PebbleDesk is built for that compliance workflow — ratio tracking, audit-ready attendance records, and subsidy reconciliation — at $19.50/mo billed annually for in-home daycares or $64.50/mo billed annually for Center Starter and $64.50/mo billed annually for Center Pro.

 PROS & CONS